Contents

 As an actor in NYC, one of my favorite rainy day activities in New York City is attending a Broadway show!

-But did you know you can go behind the scenes to learn about what it really takes to create a Broadway production?
 At the New Amsterdam Theater, one of the most historic Broadway theaters right on the corner of 7th Ave and West 42nd Street, pull back the curtain on how Disney gets a show Broadway-ready.

 Insider Tip: If you want insider scoop on seeing a Broadway production, I’ve written a complete guide to buying Broadway tickets and tips for attending a Broadway show.

-This 2-hour tour will show you different backstage areas of the New Amsterdam Theater, where the Disney magic gets made.
 You’ll explore the space with a historian who will teach you the fascinating history of the theater and New York City’s tradition of theatre.
-Your favorite theatre lover will never forget this immersive experience!

 You can check for availability and book the tour here.